-Credit risk arises from the possibility that tenants, hotel guests and third party hotel owners may experience financial difficulty and be unable to meet their obligations to Fund's subsidiary entities.
+Credit risk arises from the possibility that tenants may experience financial difficulty and be unable to meet their obligations to Fund's subsidiary entities.
 The Fund's credit risk is limited to the recorded amount of these obligations.
 To mitigate these risks, the Fund has a diverse set of tenants in a variety of industries, and the Fund performs ongoing credit evaluations of its customers and establishes allowances for potential losses.